nm-examples/wagtail-starter-kit/docs/frontend-development.md

 npm start
 ```

+`npm start` will watch for file changes and compile the assets.

-`npm start` will also run BrowserSync to reload the browser when changes are made, your site available at [http://localhost:3000](http://localhost:3000)
+**Note:** `django-browser-reload` is used to automatically reload the browser when changes are made to the frontend files when debug is enabled.

-You will need to make sure the Django server is running at the same time so once you have run `make up` in the root of the project, open a new terminal window and run `npm start`.

-**Note:** Use port `3000` for previewing frontend changes but use port `8000` for viewing the Wagtail admin.

 ## Building the frontend (for production)